vanwagonet/modules/README.md

 Object.keys(module); // [ 'exports', 'id', 'uri', 'loaded', 'parent', 'children' ];
 require.ensure('module/gamma', function() {
-	// gamma an all of its deep dependencies have been loaded asynchronously var gamma = require('module/gamma');
+	// gamma and all of its deep dependencies have been loaded asynchronously var gamma = require('module/gamma');
 });
 ```